broadinstitute/dig-dug-server/README.md

 This readme file will be updated as needed.
 The following are currently available features.

+## The Server

+1. Configurations are loaded from a file
+2. Serves 100% static content (html, js, css, images, etc ...)
+3. Gets all static content from a configured location (Github, S3, ...)
+4. Acts as a router for exposed KB end-points (as defined in the config file)

 ## Endpoints

 `/login`
 Log into the system using a Google account.

 `/getMetadata`
-Returns a collection of metadata, in JSON format.
+Returns a collection of metadata, in JSON format. \*Note: this is run once before the server started, but can call again as needed.

 `/getDatasets`
 Returns the datasets from the metadata collection, in JSON format.